-

 Mica Murdoch

 Mica has a long history of playing instrumental music and has loved learning the pipes, basically dropping every other instrument in the process.
 He loves all things Scottish and even enjoys playing some Irish tunes.
 Like many others in the band Mica is a student of Sue Frambach.
 He joined the band in 2011.
+For the past several years, he has been competing in solo piping contests at various Highland Games.

 Jeff Rowat